-The report recognised the 'significant progress' that has been made in leadership and governance, with Ofsted complimentary about the culture and values demonstrated at Activate Learning that emanate from our Learning Philosophy.
+The outcome was consistent with the post-merger monitoring visit in September 2021, which recognised the 'significant progress' that has been made in leadership and governance, with Ofsted complimentary about the culture and values demonstrated at Activate Learning that emanate from our Learning Philosophy.
 Ofsted also recognised the considerable improvements made in teaching, learning, and assessment outcomes, and were very complimentary about the breadth and depth of developments undertaken by our teachers and managers.